rust-marker/design/should-haves.md

 - Lint groups should exist and be trivial to create.
 - It should be possible to deprecate a lint.
 - Lints should be able to be documented.
 The form of documentation is not specified.
+- Lints should be versioned.
+This will be in the form of using whatever functionality the registry provides, whether that is crates.io or some other registry.